chiragkumargohil/to-do-list-cli/OUTPUT.md

 ## Sample Output

+One can save one’s To-Do Lists, see tasks with a timestamp, and delete tasks.

 You can view the result as shown below when you execute the [main.py](main.py) file on your device.

 ```